 Processed Plant-Based Protein Alternatives that ‘Mimic’ and Provide Familiar Alternatives

 There is also an ever-growing choice of processed Vegan alternatives to meat, fish and cheese available in supermarkets and whole-food shops, many of which ‘mimic’ and are named to reflect their animal counterparts.
 I actually find this a little weird.
 Why we seem to have a need to seek veggie alternatives that are named to ‘taste like meat’ seems to contradict many elements of veganism.
 But hey… if facon, qwrkee jerky, vegan fish, vegan chorizo, soy beef, vegan tuna, vegan chick’n, fishless fillets and free from meat burgers are what helps you feel the world is still ‘normal’, then they are all out there to be had.

 And since we are doing a gluten free vegan Veganuary, it seems like a good opportunity to see what’s out there that is also safe for the Coeliacs amongst us… As always, reading labels to check for hidden gluten is crucial.
 BE AWARE… Not all Quorn products (even the basic ones) are gluten free.

-Veganuary Ready Meals
+Gluten Free Vegan Ready Meals

 Although cooking everything from scratch would be fantastic, in the real world, time is precious and trying a gluten free vegan diet definitely takes better planning.
 So just like any other ‘normal’ household, the ready meal still makes a not-infrequent appearance at GFHQ.
 Here’s a few options that I have found in the big supermarkets.
-You’ll find a few more finds over at The Gluten Free Blogger blog.

 Gluten Free Vegan Snacks & Treats